Nevada County Airport: Events

 On the third Saturday of May during select years, Armed Forces Day occurs in Nevada County Air Park.
 The event features law enforcement aircraft and land vehicles, fire engines, civilian aircraft, a small car show for civilians, an array of CAL FIRE and United States Forest Service equipment are showed in addition of flyovers.

+Air attack base

+Grass Valley Air Attack Base (GVAAB) is an air attack base operated by the California Department of Forestry and Fire Protection (CAL FIRE).
+Three aircraft are stationed at Grass Valley, two S-2 Trackers and one OV-10 Bronco.

+In 2021, aircraft assigned to GVAAB flew 947 firefighting missions to assist with 247 fires.